GoogleCloudPlatform/podcast/site/content/post/episode-125-open-source-at-google-cloud-platform-with-sarah-novotny/index.md

 And what-- and, I mean, we've done open-source for years.
 There's lots and lots of open-source work that Google has done, going back to the inception of the company.
 But it was usually, early on, a scratch-your-own-itch and then upstream it.
 Make sure that we are being good citizens, being good open-source citizens.
 And then there was, of course, Chrome and Android which were open-source projects, but they were very company-led.
 And the communities were much more about ecosystems and applications, and the adoption, and ways to extend the particular project.

 But Kubernetes had to be different.
-And so we've seen all these different strategies, and now we're collecting a group for Google Cloud Platform that sits-- embeds in communities that are either first-party communities-- communities that Google has built and wants to continue to grow-- or third-party communities like Node.js.
+And so we've seen all these different strategies, and now we're collecting a group for Google Cloud that sits-- embeds in communities that are either first-party communities-- communities that Google has built and wants to continue to grow-- or third-party communities like Node.js.
 I have recently joined the Node.js foundation board in order to help that project become more appealing to enterprises, grow through sort of the early-adopter phase, cross the chasm, and get into the enterprise-adoption phase, and grow as a project, make themselves more long-term sustainable.

 So my team covers a whole pile of projects.
 TensorFlow, Kubernetes, gRPC, Istio, Apache Beam.
 I know I'm forgetting something.